SAMHI ~ Sexuality and Mental Health Institute

 Core Faculty

-• KP/Ketki Ranade is faculty at the Center for Health and Mental Health, Tata Institute for Social Sciences, Mumbai.
-KP's areas of teaching, research and writing include queer-trans affirmative mental health, mental health advocacy, law and policy.
+• KP/Ketki Ranade - Faculty at the Center for Health and Mental Health, Tata Institute of Social Sciences (TISS), Mumbai.
+KP’s work focuses on queer-trans affirmative mental health, legal advocacy, and policy.
+They bring decades of experience in research, teaching, and writing on gender, sexuality, and mental health.

 Participants